Drawing by a student

 - It gives you a sense of closure–like you’ve accomplished something, because scenes are shorter than chapters.

 Let me illustrate: Let’s say you write three 1500 word scenes a week–which hypothetically equal one chapter.
 If your book has twenty chapters you could write your novel in twenty weeks.
 FIVE months.
 Doesn’t that sound doable?
 It is!
-It helps when when you can break down one large novel into scenes.
+It helps when you can break down one large novel into scenes.

 Let’s break it down further.
 There are two types of scenes: ACTIVE and REACTIVE